-As part of the process of preparing our financial statements, we are required to estimate our provision for income taxes in each of the tax jurisdictions in which we conduct business, in accordance with the Income Taxes Topic 740 of the ASC.
-We compute our annual tax rate based on the statutory tax rates and tax planning opportunities available to us in the various jurisdictions in which we earn income.
-Significant judgment is required in determining our annual tax rate and in evaluating uncertainty in its tax positions.
-We recognize a benefit for tax positions that we believe will more likely than not be sustained upon examination.
-The amount of benefit recognized is the largest amount of benefit that we believe has more than a 50% probability of being realized upon settlement.
-We regularly monitor our tax positions and adjust the amount of recognized tax benefit based on our evaluation of information that has become available since the end of our last financial reporting period.
+As part of the process of preparing its condensed consolidated financial statements, the Company is required to estimate its provision for income taxes in each of the tax jurisdictions in which it conducts business, in accordance with the Income Taxes Topic 740 of the ASC ("ASC 740").
+The Company computes its annual tax rate based on the statutory tax rates and tax planning opportunities available to it in the various jurisdictions in which it earns income.
+Significant judgment is required in determining the Company's annual tax rate and in evaluating uncertainty in its tax positions.
+The Company recognizes a benefit for tax positions that it believes will more likely than not be sustained upon examination.
+The amount of benefit recognized is the largest amount of benefit that the Company believes has more than a 50% probability of being realized upon settlement.
+The Company regularly monitors its tax positions and adjusts the amount of recognized tax benefit based on its evaluation of information that has become available since the end of its last financial reporting period.
 The annual tax rate includes the impact of these changes in recognized tax benefits.
+When adjusting the amount of recognized tax benefits, the Company does not consider information that has become available after the balance sheet date, but does disclose the effects of new information whenever those effects would be material to the Company's condensed consolidated financial statements.
 The difference between the amount of benefit taken or expected to be taken in a tax return and the amount of benefit recognized for financial reporting represents unrecognized tax benefits.
-These unrecognized tax benefits are presented in the condensed consolidated balance sheet principally within accrued liabilities.
-We record valuation allowances to reduce deferred tax assets to the amount that is more likely than not to be realized.
-Significant judgment is applied when assessing the need for valuation allowances.
-Areas of estimation include our consideration of future taxable income and ongoing prudent and feasible tax planning strategies.
+These unrecognized tax benefits are presented in the condensed consolidated balance sheets principally within accrued liabilities.